Specters of the Ridgelys: A Deep Dive into the Haunting Tales of Hampton Mansion

 It is a hair-raising account of his night at the Hampton mansion.

 Bytnar had been called on more than one occasion to investigate reports of supernatural activities and ghost sightings at the Hampton House.
-But until he stayed in the house overnight, Bytnar had his own ghost story to tell.
+But until he stayed in the house overnight, Bytnar had his own terrifying story to tell.

 In 1977, Bytnar and a fellow park ranger were assigned to watch guard at the Hampton mansion during a two-week historic needlepoint exhibit.